 But the new discovery raises a ton of questions, too.
 Seeing this event has presented theorists with a number of new challenges, ranging from the event rate being some ten times as great as expected to much more matter being ejected than we'd thought.
 And what was it that was left behind?
 Was it a neutron star?
 A black hole?
 Or an exotic object that's in its own class?

 There are some great advances that the future will hold for gravitational wave and neutron star astronomy, but it's up to theorists to explain why these objects behave as they do.
-Here are five burning questions we now have.